getAlby/oauth2server/README.md

 	- You will need a `client_id` and a `client_secret`.
 For regtest, you can use `test_client` and `test_secret`.
 	- `response_type` should always be `code`.
 	- For the possible `scope`'s, see below.
 These should be space-seperated (url-encoded space: `%20`).
+	- `$token` should be the admin token obtained in the previous step.
-	The response should be a `302 Found` with the `Location` header equal to the redirect URL with the code in it
+  The response should be a `302 Found` with the `Location` header equal to the redirect URL with the code in it:
 	`Location: localhost:8080/client_app?code=YOUR_CODE`
 - Fetch an access token and a refresh token using the authorization code obtained in the previous step `oauth/token`:
 	```
 	http -a test_client:test_secret -f POST https://api.regtest.getalby.com/oauth/token code=YOUR_CODE grant_type=authorization_code redirect_uri=localhost:8080/apps